ricksterhd123/rickgl/README.md

 # rickgl demo
-A cross-compilable OpenGL demo for x86_64 Windows and GNU/Linux
+A cross-compilable OpenGL demo for x86_64 Windows and GNU/Linux and wasm webGL

 ## Compile to wasm webgl
 ```sh